MS Support Organisations

 We have been supporting people with MS or Parkinson's for almost 60 years.
 We have skilled and experienced professionals providing one-on-one support and information to people living with MS.

 Your general practitioner (GP) is your main health care provider, so do your best to locate a GP with an interest in MS. It’s important to communicate your worries and symptoms as clearly as possible so you can get appropriate assistance.
-Your GP will be able to refer you to aor other specialist (e.g. physiotherapist) if there are questions and concerns.
+Your GP will be able to refer you to a neurologist or other specialist (e.g. physiotherapist) if there are questions and concerns.

 Consult your GP if you are worried about any aspect of your health at any time.
 You may find that she/he cannot answer some of the questions you may have about your future.
 MS is a highly unpredictable condition and no two are the same.
 There will be times when the only honest answer your doctor can give you is “I don’t know”.